 Named after late President Lincoln, 1,700-acre Lincoln Park was platted southeast of Cañon City by Captain B. F. Rockafellow, who was involved in several endeavors from mining to real estate.
 Later, William Dallas “Dal” DeWeese established a nursery specializing in fruit trees and successfully irrigated over 10,000 acres of Lincoln Park.
 DeWeese advertised in the newspapers that he had 200,000 fruit trees, 500,000 shade trees, and 300,000 shrubs for sale.
 In 1886, he re-platted Lincoln Park and sold land parcels to over 200 families.
 Original irrigation came from Grape Creek, and in 1896, the De Weese Reservoir was established near Westcliffe southwest of Cañon City in Custer County.

 In 1905, Florijan Adamic, an Austrian-born miner, platted Prospect Heights, one of the smallest incorporated towns in Colorado.
-The town’s fame came from its 24-hour saloons, which remained open during the 1916 Prohibition.
-It is also said that Tom Mix, an American film actor and the star of many early Western movies, frequented the Prospect Heights bars and occasionally ended up in the jail, which still stands today.
+The town’s fame came from its 24-hour saloons, which flourished after Cañon City voted to ban liquor sales in 1905.
+It is also said that Tom Mix, an American silent-film actor and the star of many early Western movies, frequented the Prospect Heights bars and occasionally ended up in the jail, which still stands today.
+Now owned by the Fremont County Historical Society, the jail is open for tours on Saturday afternoons from May through mid-October.

 Empire Zinc Smelter